-Design of the circuit itself has been covered in other Data Sheet issues and in the series of Womack "Industrial Fluid Power" textbooks.
-In this issue we will deal with cylinder systems and assume the circuit diagram has already been designed.
-Our aim will be to calculate the input power and pressure to move a certain load resistance at a certain rate of speed.
-Then to arrive at optimum pressure and flow levels to satisfy the load conditions so the best combination of cylinder and pump can be selected.
+Design of the circuit itself has been covered in other Data Sheet issues and in the series of Evolution's "Industrial Fluid Power" textbooks.
+In this issue, we will deal with cylinder systems and assume the circuit diagram has already been designed.
+Our aim will be to calculate the input power and pressure to move a certain load resistance at a certain rate of speed and arrive at optimun pressure and flow levels to satisfy the load conditions so the best combination of cylinder and pump can be selected.